mvysny/ktgpio-example-app/README.md

 on how to connect the button.
 Then, make sure the `buttonExample(gpio)` function is called in `Main.kt`.

+The `buttonExample2(gpio)` instead repeatedly measures the button press.

 ## More documentation

 Please read the [Python GPIOZero excellent documentation](https://gpiozero.readthedocs.io/en/stable/recipes.html)